Breeze/breeze.github.io/doc-js/saving-changes.md

 ---
 # Saving changes

-Save changes to entities in cache by calling the *EntityManage*r&'s `saveChanges` method.
+Save changes to entities in cache by calling the *EntityManager*'s `saveChanges` method.
 This topic delves more deeply into the save process and how you control it.

 This page is not ready for publication.
 It will cover: